 - Whenever a human transfers from Earth to El-Hazard, they gain Personality Powers.
 A boisterous gym teacher gains Super Strength (when sober).
 A shy geek becomes a Technopath.
 A High School Hustler gains a Third Eye.
 A Control Freak becomes The Chessmaster (offscreen).

 - The Devil Is a Part-Timer! is all about this, since it focuses on characters from a Heroic Fantasy universe who cross dimensions and end up in modern-day Japan.
 The title character goes from Evil Overlord of a demon army to the assistant manager of MgRonald's in a relatively short amount of time; in fact his passion for the job and dedication to the customers are the first sign that just because he's called "Demon King" doesn't mean he's a bad guy.
-There are still some Fish Out of Temporal Water aspects, but they're downplayed (such as the character who uses slightly outdated mannerisms and speech patterns).
+His opposite number, the angel-empowered Heroine Emilia, likewise lands on her feet and has very quickly set herself up with a steady job at a call center.
+About the only character shown struggling with the transition is the one whose cultural research relied a little too much on Jidai Geki TV dramas.

 - Both Travis Morgan and later Mariah make the changing to living in the Lost World of Skataris very easily in The Warlord.
 Mariah's easy adjustment catches Morgan by surprise as he did not suspect that the archaeologist was also a champion sabre fencer.